o3world/o3w-frontend-guidelines/README.md

 Use REMs with a pixel fallback for `font-size`, because it offers absolute control over text.
 Additionally, a unitless `line-height` is preferred because it does not inherit a percentage value of its parent element, but instead is based on a multiplier of the `font-size`.

+_`font-size` and `line-height` mixins are available and will generate a REM value with a Pixel fallback._

 <a name="scss-comments"></a>
 ### Comments